 The Sarabi Mastiff hails from the Iranian Province of Sarab.
 Being muscular and heavy-boned, they make perfect guardians for livestock.
 That being said, the aggressive mastiff can be just as loving and amiable with family members.

 The proactive Sarabi Mastiff requires plenty of daily exercise.
-Though, be warned that without this crucial aspect can frustrate the canine.
-From then on, they are prone to display unpleasant and destructive behaviors in the home.
+Though, be warned that without this crucial aspect in their life, they will let out their frustrations.
+A lack of exercise tends to lead to a display of unpleasant and destructive behaviors in the home.

 Coat length of the Sarabi Mastiff is either short or medium and they shed in moderation.
 Their dark yellow almond-shaped eyes contrast well with the brown/black coat.
 Typical of this breed, the black mask and hanging upper lip complete the appearance.